somnathpanja/easy-profiler/README.md

         }

         console.log(data);
-        EP.end("READ-FILE", true); // second param is true that means it will print the info immediatly });
+        readFile.end("READ-FILE", true); // second param is true that means it will print the info immediatly });

 #### Nice way